 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

-Cryptocurrencies are virtual currencies in Slovenia – nothing new there – and the Act on Payment Services and Systems deems that crypto exchanges and associated agencies dealing in cryptocurrency trading are considered as financial institutions to bring them within the remit of its Anti-Money Laundering Act, which, like many countries, is concerned to tie-up crypto within established anti fraud and criminal laws.
+Cryptocurrencies are virtual currencies in Slovenia – nothing new there – and the Act on Payment Services and Systems deems that crypto exchanges and associated agencies dealing in cryptocurrency trading are considered as financial institutions to bring them within the remit of its Anti-Money Laundering Act, which, like many countries, is concerned to tie-up crypto within established anti-fraud and criminal laws.
 Quite early on in the rise of crypto – and unlike even more sophisticated economies, the Financial Administration of Slovenia provided guidance on a specific taxation regime for cryptocurrencies.
-Many countries are only now putting such guidance in place over tax.
-The Administration viewed the taxation of cryptocurrency as depending on various factors such as whether the trader was casual or regular/professional, the types of transaction,s and timings of purchasing and redemption of the currency in question.
+Many countries are only now putting such guidance in place concerning tax.
+The Administration viewed the taxation of cryptocurrency as depending on various factors such as whether the trader was casual or regular/professional, the types of transactions,s and the timings of purchasing and redemption of the currency in question.

 The country is coming on strong as a mini crypto powerhouse and its latest low tax proposals are partly to steer the country into a position as an attractive crypto Hub.
 Although a small country it has gained a reputation for being one of the fastest-growing financial and crypto economies in Europe.